JakubHeba/SLAE/README.md

 # SLAE
-Review of the SLAVE certification (x86 Assembly Language and Shellcoding on Linux)
+Review of the SLAE certification (x86 Assembly Language and Shellcoding on Linux) Student ID: SLAE-1524